Why You Need a Medicare Supplement Insurance Plan

 - Of all available standardized plans, Medicare Supplement Insurance Plans F and Medicare Supplement Insurance Plan G* offer the most complete protection for uncovered Medicare Part B excess charges.
 These are the most popular plans because they also pay the Medicare Part A hospital deductible and copayments, skilled nursing facility copayment and foreign travel emergency care.

 - Medicare Supplement Insurance Plan F also covers the Medicare Part B deductible.

 - Medicare Supplement Insurance High Deductible Plan* F features a $2,300 annual deductible (2019) before plan benefits begin

 - Medicare Supplement Insurance Plan* N features an office visit and emergency room copayment applicable to each visit

 - Medicare Supplement Insurance Plan* K and Medicare Supplement Insurance Plan* L feature cost sharing for covered services under Medicare Part A and Part B. Once your annual out-of-pocket expenses reach the required limit, the plan pays 100% of covered expenses for the remainder of the calendar year.

 Part B medical excess: Charges from your provider that exceed Medicare-approved amounts.
-Only Medicare Supplement Insurance Plan F, Medicare Supplement Insurance High Deductible Plan F, and Plan G cover these charges.
+Only Medicare Supplement Insurance Plan F, Medicare Supplement Insurance High Deductible Plan F and Medicare Supplement Insurance Plan G cover these charges.
 For all other plans, you are responsible for paying excess charges.
 In no case can a provider charge more than 115% of the Medicare approved amount.